Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Introduction and motivation

 \subsection{Novelty in the present approach}

-Investigations of wall-pressure at high $Re_\tau$ are challenging due to measurement uncertainties related to spatial aliasing and the presence of facility noise contaminating low-frequency (large-scale) pressure fluctuations in the $p_w$ signals \citep{damani2025}.
-The present study introduces a dedicated experimental investigation to identify the spatial origin of the large-scale $p_w$ sources, and addresses the challenges by simultaneous measurements of wall-pressure signals along a sufficiently long ($> 5\delta$) streamwise array of 63 microphones.
+Investigations of wall-pressure at sufficiently high $Re_\tau$ ($\gtrsim$ $\mathcal{O}$($10^3$)) are challenging due to measurement uncertainties related to spatial aliasing and the presence of facility noise contaminating low-frequency (large-scale) pressure fluctuations in the $p_w$ signals \citep{damani2025}.
+The present study introduces a dedicated experimental investigation and addresses these challenges by simultaneous measurements of $p_w$-signals along a long ($> 5\delta$) streamwise array of 63 microphones, to identify the turbulent flow regions most strongly correlated with outer ($\delta$) scaled $p_w$.
 To avoid aliasing of small-scale energy onto the large scales, small-scale contributions are intentionally suppressed.
-This is achieved with sub-surface microphones that measure spatially-averaged wall-pressure fluctuations (following the approach by \citet{butt2024} and \citet{damani2025}), leading to an attenuated $p_w$ spectrum, as schematically shown in Figs.~\ref{fig1a}(c,f).
-Present experiments cover a range of $Re_\tau$ (1400 $\lesssim$ $Re_{\tau}$ $\lesssim$ 5200) that yields an increase in the large ($\delta$-scaled) energy---from statistical insignificance, to dominance over small-scale contributions \citep{marusic2010,baars2024}.
+This is achieved with sub-surface microphones that measure spatially-averaged wall-pressure fluctuations (following the approach by \citet{damani2025} and \citet{butt2026}) to filter out majoritarily the viscous-scaled $p_w$ energy, leading to an attenuated $p_w$ spectrum schematically shown in Figs.~\ref{fig2}(c,f).
+Present experiments cover a range of $Re_\tau$ (1400 $\lesssim$ $Re_{\tau}$ $\lesssim$ 5200) that yields an increase in the intermediate and outer($\delta$)-scaled energy---from being statistically insignificant, to being dominant over small-scale contributions \citep{marusic2010,baars2024}.